-Please send all manuscripts as either a Word document or in a format that is compatible with Microsoft Word.
-Do not send manuscripts as PDFs.
-We receive a large volume of documents and photos every day.
-Please make sure your last name is on every manuscript you submit and in the file name of all types of files.
+Please send all manuscripts either as a Word document or in a format that is compatible with Microsoft Word.
+Do not send in manuscripts as PDFs.
+Make sure your last name is on every manuscript you submit and in the file name.
 For example: Smith HW SO19 Article.doc or Smith HW SO19 Draft.wif.
-Write fractions as "one-half" or "one and three-fourths," etc. OR use decimal points, as different software programs translate numerical fractions differently.
+Write fractions as "one-half" or "one and three-fourths," etc. OR use decimal points, (different software programs translate numerical fractions differently).
 Keep a copy of everything you send.